theoria-dataset/theoria-dataset/CONTRIBUTING.md

   - Assume the reader has a graduate-level understanding of physics
   - Use clear and concise language to explain the significance, usage, and context of the theoretical result
   - Content should include: Definition or main concept, Why it matters in physics, How it's used or where it appears
-  - Avoid derivation steps (covered in the derivation section), dense notation or inline math, empty generalities (e
+  - Avoid derivation steps (covered in the derivation section), dense notation or inline math, empty generalities (e.g., "This is important in physics"), or overly technical jargon
-  - g
-  - , "This is important in physics"), or overly technical jargon
   - If, exceptionally, there are math symbols or equations included, they must be enclosed in backticks (``) and written in AsciiMath format
   - Example:
     `Lorentz transformations describe how space and time coordinates change between inertial frames moving relative to each other, ensuring the invariance of the speed of light and the spacetime interval.
 They are foundational to special relativity and crucial for understanding time dilation and length contraction.`